gov-vj/chatterbox/README.md

 ```bash
 npm run cypress
 ```
-- `chat.cy.js` may fail because event may not be received.
+- `chat.cy.js` may fail because event may not be received in time.
 Run it again